Codeguy225/Time-Series-Analysis-and-Forecasting/README.md

 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics fo the data.
 Time series forecasting is the use of a model to predict future values based on previously observed values.
 Time series are widely used for non-stationary data, like economic, weather, stock price, and retail sales in this post.
 We will demonstrate different approaches for forecasting retail sales time series.
 Let’s get started!

 ### **Data:**
+There are several categories in the Superstore sales data, we start from time series analysis and forecasting for furniture salses.
+We have a good 4-years of furniter sales data.

 ## **Methods**
+The step we take are data preprocessing where we remove columns we do not need, check missing values, aggregate sales bu date and so on.
+Then We Visualizing Furniture Sales Time Series Data.

 ## **Results**
 ### Model 1 is